 Many of us look forward to the beauty of the holiday season, which heightens our joy and excitement.
-However, it can impact positive emotions if we aren't excited.
+However, the season can negatively impact positive emotions if we are anxious and lack enthusiasm.

 If you want to get the most out of the holiday season, you may consider learning to control your emotions by observing their effect on you and others.

-If we can stay focused on the positive aspects of the holiday season, it makes a difference in our outlook.
+It makes a difference in our outlook if we stay focused on the positive aspects of the holiday season.
 Emotion is powerful and can quickly influence our mood and those around us.
 It's essential to manage them, especially during the holidays, which can be stressful for many.

 Over the holidays, many of us have several work and family events that can cause us to feel overwhelmed, tired, and irritable, resulting in situations where we aren't functioning at our best.